sparna-git/Sparnatural-yasgui-plugins/README.md

 - displays the other columns in each card by replicating the original query structure from Sparnatural
 - can look for an image column (containing URIs ending in `.png` or `.jpg`)

+### Stats plugin

+The Stats plugin can:
+- display a simple COUNT query, with only an integer result
+- generate simple pie or bar charts from a `COUNT` + `GROUP BY` query

+### Timeline plugin

+TODO

 ## Developers